Elana Pirtle-Guiney

-Elana Pirtle-Guiney is an American politician and labor organizer who is currently serving as President of the Portland City Council.
+Elana Pirtle-Guiney is an American politician and labor organizer who is currently serving as a member of the Portland City Council.
 She represents District 2 on the City Council, along with Sameer Kanal and Dan Ryan, and was first elected in 2024.
+Pirtle-Guiney previously served as the inaugural president of the City Council from 2025 to 2026.

 Pirtle-Guiney is one of the twelve inaugural members of Portland's new expanded city council, following Portland's switch from a city commission government to a mayor–council government.

 Early life and education

 Pirtle-Guiney grew up in California.
 She earned a Bachelor of Arts degree in international affairs from Lewis & Clark College.

 Career

 Pirtle-Guiney was the legislative and communications director for the Oregon AFL-CIO for nine years.
 Following this, she served as a policy advisor and later legislative director for Governor Kate Brown from 2015 to 2021.
 She served as a special advisor to the Oregon Commissioner of Labor from November 2021 to June 2022.